-46 159 F.2d 169, 173 (2nd Cir.
-1947)
+^{47.
+159} F.2d 169, 173 (2nd Cir.
+1947).

-47 In other cases, Judge Hand questioned, or even rejected, the quantitative test outlined in Carroll Towing as being unworkable.
+^{48.} In other cases, Judge Hand questioned, or even rejected, the quantitative test outlined in Carroll Towing as being unworkable.
 See, e.g., Conway v.
 O'Brien, 111 F.2d 611, 612 (2d Cir.
 1940), rev'd on other grounds, 312 U.S. 492 (1941).
 In Moisan v.
 Loftus, 178 F.2d 148, 149-50 (2d Cir.
 1949), for example, authored by Judge Hand after Carroll Towing, he recognized the "inherent uncertainties . . . in applying such a formula" to an "incommensurable subject matter."
+But even then, in Moisan, he supported the Carroll Towing test and observed that, if nothing else, the test is helpful in

 Product liability cases were examined as well.
-At least one court has rejected the adoption of a strict liability test in the data breach context.48 Nonetheless, the case law and scholarship associated with product liability cases is useful in supporting a "reasonable security" test resting on a cost/benefit analysis.49 For example, Section 2 of the Restatement (Third) of Torts: Products Liability provides that a product is defective in design where the foreseeable risks of harm could have been reduced or avoided with a reasonable alternative design.50 That section, the Restatement continues, adopts a reasonableness ("risk-utility balancing") test as the standard for judging the defectiveness of product designs.
-More specifically, the test is whether a reasonable alternative design would, at reasonable cost, have reduced the foreseeable risks of harm posed by the product and, if so, whether the omission of the alternative design by the seller or a predecessor in the distributive chain rendered the product not reasonably safe.51
+At least one court has rejected the adoption of a strict liability test in the data breach context.49 Nonetheless, the case law and scholarship associated with product liability cases is useful in supporting a reasonable security test resting on a cost/benefit analysis.50 For example, Section 2 of the Restatement (Third) of Torts: Products Liability provides that a product is defective in design where the foreseeable risks of harm could have been reduced or avoided with a reasonable alternative design.51 That section, the Restatement continues, adopts a reasonableness ("risk-utility balancing") test as the standard for judging the defectiveness of product designs.
+More specifically, the test is whether a reasonable alternative design would, at reasonable cost, have reduced the foreseeable risks of harm posed by the product and, if so, whether the omission of the alternative design by the seller or a predecessor in the identifying which of those factor(s) will be determinative in any given case.
+Id. at 149.